 Levels and differentials-If adjustments were made for net census undercount, the size of denominators of the death rates generally would increase and the rates, therefore, would decrease.
-Assuming net census undercounts remained consistent by age after the 1980 census, the estimated rates for 1983 can be computed by multiplying the reported rates by ratios of the census-level population to the population adjusted for the estimated net census undercount (table 7-4).
+Assuming undercounts remained consistent by age after the 1980 census, the estimated rates for 1984 can be computed by multiplying the reported rates by ratios of the census-level resident population to the resident population adjusted for the estimated net census undercount (table 7-4).
 A ratio of less than 1.0 indicates a net census undercount and, when applied, results in a corresponding decrease in the death rate.
 A ratio greater than 1.0-indicating a net census overcount-multiplied by the reported rate results in an increase in the death rate.

 Coverage ratios for all ages show that, in general, females were more completely enumerated than males and the white population more completely than the population of all other races.
-The black population was counted less completely than the total population of all other races.
+The black population was undercounted relative to the total population of all other races.

-For the total population, underenumeration varied by age group, with the greatest undercount found for persons aged 80-84, and 85 years and over.
-All other age groups were overcounted or undercounted by less than three percent.
+For the total population, underenumeration varied by age group with the greatest differences found for persons aged 80-84 and 85 years and over.
+All other age groups were overcounted or undercounted by less than 3 percent.

-Among the age-sex-race groups, coverage was lowest for black males aged 35-39, 40-44, and 45-49 years.
-Underenumeration for these groups averaged 17.3 percent.
+Among the age-sex-race groups, coverage was lowest for black males aged 40-44 and 45-49 years.
+Underenumeration for these groups was 19 percent.
 In contrast, white females in these age groups were essentially completely enumerated.
-For black females and white males in these same age groups, the undercount ranged from 2 to 6 percent.
-For the under-1-year age group the white population was overenumerated by about 2 percent, whereas infants of other races were underenumerated by about 8 percent.
+For black females and white males in these same age groups, the undercount ranged from 3 to 6 percent.
+For the under-1-year age group the white population was overenumerated by 2 percent, whereas infants of other races were underenumerated by 9 percent.

-If vital statistics measures were calculated with adjust-

-ments for net census undercounts for each population subgroup, the resulting rates would be differentially reduced from their original levels; that is, rates for those groups with the greatest estimated undercounts would show the greatest relative reductions due to these adjustments.
+If vital statistics measures were calculated with adjustments for net census undercounts for each population subgroup, the resulting rates would be differentially reduced from their original levels; that is, rates for those groups with the greatest estimated undercounts would show the greatest relative reductions due to these adjustments.
 Similar effects would be evident in the opposite direction for groups with overcounts.
 As a consequence, the ratio of mortality between the rates for males and females, and between the rates for the white population and the population of other races, or the black population, usually would be reduced.

 Similarly, the differences between the death rates among subgroups of the population by cause of death would be affected by adjustments for net census undercounts.
-For example, for the age group 35-39 years in 1983, the ratio of the death rate for Homicide and legal intervention for black males to that for white males is 7.0, whereas the ratio of the death rates adjusted for net census undercount in 1983 is 5.9, a reduction of about 16 percent.
-For Ischemic heart disease for males aged 40-44 years, the ratio of the death rate for the population of all other races to that for the white population is 1.2 using the unadjusted rates, but it is 1.1 when adjusted for estimated underenumeration.
+For example, for the age group 35-39 years in 1984, the ratio of the death rate for Homicide and legal intervention for black males to that for white males is 6.9, whereas the ratio of the death rates adjusted for net census undercount in 1984 is 5.4, a reduction of 22 percent.
+For Ischemic heart disease for males aged 40-44 years, the ratio of the death rate for the population of all other races to that for the white population is 1.3 using the unadjusted rates, but it is 1.1 when adjusted for estimated underenumeration.

 Summary measures-The effect of net census undercount on age-adjusted death rates depends on the underenumeration of each age group and on the distribution of deaths by age.
-In 1953, the age-adjusted death rate for All causes would decrease from 551.0 to 546.0 per 100.000 population if the age-specific death rates were corrected for net census undercount.
+In 1984, the age-adjusted death rate for All causes would decrease from 545.9 to 538.4 per 100,000 population if the age-specific death rates were corrected for net census undercount.